OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 1.1 Enable IOMMU(VT-D and VT-X) in BIOS

-Refer to the support from your BIOS vendor if you don't know how to enable it.
+If you are unsure how to enable IOMMU, I recommend referring to the support documentation or contacting the BIOS vendor for assistance.
+They can provide guidance on how to enable IOMMU in your specific BIOS setup.

 ### 1.2 Enable IOMMU in kernel